The Northern Party - Captain Scott's

-The ice cave was accessed by a passage 10 yards long or more (10m) ending in the living room.
-The living room was 9 by 12 feet and 5 feet 6 inches high (274 x 366 x 168cm) the sides were made regular with snow blocks and had a fireplace dug into the snow and lined with boulders, the floor of the cave was lined with a thick layer of sea-weed that had been washed up providing a soft mattress and significant insulation.
+The ice cave was accessed by a passage 10 yards long ending in the living room which was 9 by 12 feet and 5 feet 6 inches high (2.74 x 3.66 x 1.68 m) the sides were made regular with snow blocks and a fireplace was dug into the snow and lined with boulders.
+The floor of the cave was lined with a thick layer of sea-weed that had been washed up providing a soft mattress and significant insulation.
 Ventilation and smoke were problems and led to near asphyxiation when the original snow entrance collapsed, Browning and Abbott came up with an ingenious entrance hatch made from ski-sticks and snow blocks.
 A chimney was installed which increased in size due to melting from heat as the winter progressed and caused problems of its own.

 Events overtook plans when the tent being used at the coast by Levick, Browning and Abbott had its poles broken by a particularly violent gust of wind, the men piled stones on the remains and on their gear to stop it blowing away and went to the cave with their sleeping bags.

 Having done this [securing